 The second dish was like a sight to the sore eyes purely how it was presented.
 The beetroot ravioli prepared with truffle and goat cheese and parsley pesto was incredibly scrumptious.
 What I loved the most about it?
 The flavour of beetroot.
 You ask, why?
 If eaten separately, beetroot doesn’t have a very pleasing flavour.
 But combined with ravioli, this augmented the flavour many folds.

 The ravioli melted perfectly in my mouth giving me enough time to relish the dish.
 I highly recommend trying out this beetroot ravioli when visiting The Flying Elephant Chennai.

 Orange Fig Salad

 Which meal is complete without a salad?
 I agree, none.
 Although I am not a salad person, but rather usually like Greek salad mostly.
 But I was fairly surprised by the Orange Fig Salad the Flying Elephant Chennai presented.
 The salad is framed with fresh figs, oranges, arugula, and walnuts and finally dressed in mustard lemon & honey for the perfect healthy taste.

 If you love fresh salads, this orange fig salad should be your go-to pick.
 What I loved most about it was the flavoured walnuts perfectly embodied in the salad.
 They definitely magnified the flavour for me.

 When in Chennai, never leave out the city without trying the seafood.
 This was a delicacy which I highly recommend to all, one should never leave this dish out from the Flying Elephant Chennai.

-I can say it proudly, that the fish was flawlessly cooked, the seasoning made the dish difficult to resist.
-The fish literally melted in the mouth and those irresistible flavours made me eat all on my platter.
+The fish was cooked flawlessly, and the seasoning made the dish difficult to resist.
+The fish melted in my mouth and those irresistible flavours made me eat all on my platter.
 It was pure perfection.

 Those who eat fish, I would advise, definitely try it out.